sathvikbhagavan/Sudoku/README.md

 To run this, run sudoku.py with following command line arguements:

-  --model_directory = models/
+  --model_directory : directory where models are kept

-  --image = Your sample image path
+  --image : image path

-  --number = 3
+  --number : number of ensemble models

+  --debug : see the intermediate images (0/1)

-So an example run will be : python sudoku.py --model_directory models/ --number 3 --image images/sudoku.jpg
+So an example run will be : python sudoku.py --model_directory models/ --number 3 --image images/sudoku.jpg --debug 1